 Small Rockets would boost telecommunication services, but its applications would encompass sectors from agriculture to insurance to defense.
 It is said that small satellites for military-purpose espionage would be more efficient and less prone to detection and sabotage by other countries than the conventional spying satellites.

-In 2017, 50 British small satellites couldn’t find a launcher, so profound was the gap between the demand for small satellites and the existing launching systems.
+In 2017, 50 British small satellites couldn’t find a launcher, such was the gap between the demand and the existing launching systems.

 Prolonged waiting times and the inability to find a launcher was stifling innovation in the small satellite segment and making it all the more difficult for the companies to seek investors.